 The courses in the finance program: (1) provide an understanding of the importance of financial information and decision-making for businesses, government, investors, and creditors; (2) teach students how to acquire, process, and analyze information; (3) provide rigorous training for finance careers in industry, financial institutions, and government.

-- demonstrate knowledge of current issues related to finance.
+- Graduates will demonstrate knowledge of corporate finance.

 Requirements for the B.B.A. with a Major in Finance